 As a result of the acquisitions and asset management activity described above, at 30 June 2019 the portfolio comprised 81 properties, with just under 4,000 beds (approximately 0.9% of the beds available in the UK).
-A complete list of all the assets in the portfolio can be found below.
+A complete list of all the assets in the portfolio can be found on page 16.